 DCNP is for members, led by members.

-A 14-member volunteer Steering Committee serves in an advisory capacity to determine the strategic direction of DCNP.
+A volunteer Steering Committee serves in an advisory role to determine the strategic direction of DCNP.
 The Steering Committee consists of nonprofit representatives and resource providers to the nonprofit sector.

 |Steering Committee Member||Organization Represented|